scilus/scil-documentation/source/tools/environments.rst

         # One of:
         mkvirtualenv $NAME
-        mkvirtualenv --python=python3.7 $NAME   # To use one precise python version mkvirtualenv $NAME --python=/usr/bin/python3.7  # Equivalent.
+        mkvirtualenv --python=python3.7 $NAME   # To use one precise python version
+                                                # You can also use the complete path to the python installation
+        mkvirtualenv $NAME --python=/usr/bin/python3.7  # Equivalent.
 The python
                                                         # version must be already
                                                         # installed on your computer